Bartozzz/bartozzz.github.io/content/blog/2018-04-29-publishing-packages-to-npm/index.md

 ### Side effects in module bundles

-Some modules have side effects: they can perform additional tasks such as modifying global variables instead of just exporting their content.
+Some modules have side effects: they can perform additional tasks, such as modifying global variables instead of just exporting their content.
 According to the ECMAScript specifications, all child modules must be evaluated because they could contain side effects.
 Let’s take the following examples:

 ```javascript
 // moduleA